10 Effective Ways to Heal and Cope With a Long-Term Relationship Breakup

 • Openness: Be honest and open during therapy sessions, sharing your thoughts and feelings.

-• Active participation: Engage in therapy exercises, homework, and discussions to make progress.
+• Active Participation: Engage in therapy exercises, homework, and discussions to make progress.

 • Consistency: Attend therapy sessions regularly and commit to the healing process.